Policy Action

 Criteria

-1. All high schools offer advanced coursework that enables students to earn college credit, or it will
+To meet the criteria for this policy action, a state will require that all high schools offer advanced coursework that enables students to earn college credit, or it will directly offer statewide access to advanced coursework options either in-person or virtually.

 The National Landscape